illarionov/wasm-sqlite-open-helper/README.md

 }
 ```

-The created factory can be used either standalone or with Android Room:
+The created factory can be used either standalone or with Android Room (2.6.x):

 ```kotlin
 db = Room.databaseBuilder(mockContext, TestDatabase::class.java, "test")